Return-to-Work (RTW) Programs Can Reduce Your Insurance Costs

 6. Failure to distinguish "light duty" from "transitional work."
 The ADAAA permits employers to reserve less physically demanding or "light-duty" jobs for those with work-related disabilities — and these jobs should be distinct from transitional tasks.

 7. Relying on physicians to guide the RTW process.
-Although physicians are medical experts, they're not familiar with workplace policies, job demands, and the availability of transitional work.
+Although physicians are medical experts, they're not always familiar with workplace policies, job demands, and the availability of transitional work.

 8. Failure to understand overlapping and conflicting laws.
 The clashing requirements of insurance companies and state and local governments can be a nightmare.